 - Knowledge of M&E design concepts and methodologies, and experience designing and managing M&E plans

-- Demonstrated knowledge and familiarity using statistical software like Stata, R, and Excel; experience managing, analyzing, and interpreting quantitative and qualitative data
+- Demonstrated knowledge of statistical software like Stata, R, and Excel, with experience managing, analyzing, and interpreting quantitative and qualitative data

 - Ability to translate technical concepts to effectively communicate technical concepts to both technical and lay persons